darioncassel/sok-differential-testing/index.md

 ##### 5. Oracle Specification

-Since the oracle is not an one specific reference implementation, it is not formally specified or generated.
+Since the oracle is not one specific reference implementation, it is not formally specified or generated.

 ##### 6. Exit Criteria